Esri/esri-loader/README.md

 #### 3.x Types
 Unfortunately the `__esri` namespace is not defined for 3.x types.
 You can use [these instructions](https://github.com/Esri/jsapi-resources/tree/master/3.x/typescript) to install the 3.x types, but then [you will still need to use `import` statements to get the types](https://github.com/Esri/jsapi-resources/issues/60).
 This may cause build errors that may or may not result in actual runtime errors depending on your environment.

+### Updating from previous versions

+#### From &lt; v1.5

+If you have an application using a version that is less than v1.5, [this commit](https://github.com/odoe/vue-jsapi4/pull/1/commits/4cb6413c0ea31fdd09e94f3a0ce0d1669a9fd5ad) shows the kinds of changes you'll need to make.
+In most cases, you should be able to replace a series of calls to `isLoaded()`, `bootstrap()`, and `dojoRequire()` with a single call to `loadModules()`.

+#### From angular-esri-loader

+The angular-esri-loader wrapper library is no longer need and has been deprecated in favor of using esri-loader directly.
+See [this issue](https://github.com/Esri/esri-loader/issues/75) for suggestions on how to replace angular-esri-loader with the latest version of esri-loader.

 ## Dependencies

 ### Browsers